Medical Device Leadership for Patient Health and Business Success Certificate of Graduate Study (COGS)

 Tricia Cregger, Manager, Regulatory Affairs, STERIS

-Linda Gravett, Senior Partner, Gravett and Associates
+Linda Gravett, Senior Partner, Gravett and Associates (co-author of Leadership in Balance)

 Michael Jodon, Senior Regulatory Specialist, STERIS